KennethTrecy/web_template/README.md

 It is optional to attribute this repository in other template/projects.

 ### Branch
-This branch is not recommended to be a template for projects.
-However, it can be included to other branches or templates.
+This branch is not recommended being a template for projects.
+Therefore, all branches should be created when using repository as a template and choose one of the branches as your master.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.